v-thepet/reusable-content/azure-monitor/horizontals/horz-monitor-ref-metrics-dimensions-intro.md

 ## Metric dimensions

-For more information on what metric dimensions are, see [Multi-dimensional metrics](/azure/azure-monitor/platform/data-platform-metrics#multi-dimensional-metrics).
+For information about what metric dimensions are, see [Multi-dimensional metrics](/azure/azure-monitor/platform/data-platform-metrics#multi-dimensional-metrics).